-I would not recommend buying laceless cleats made by leather because once that leather stretch given the fact that they’re laceless and you can’t tighten them you could run into some issues.
+I would not recommend buying laceless cleats made of leather because once that leather stretch given the fact that they’re laceless and you can’t tighten them you could run into some issues.

-How to increase the fit on a laceless boot?
+How to increase the fit of a laceless boot?

-In order to get the best experience, you need to find the laceless shoe that matches your foot type as closely as possible.
+In order to get the best experience, you need to find a laceless shoe that matches your foot type as closely as possible.

-But if you have a laceless shoe that does not fit you perfectly what are the solutions that you have?
+But if you have a laceless shoe that does not fit you perfectly what the solutions that you have are?

 - You can use tape and wrap it around the boot and that can give you that really tight fit over the foot as it compresses and keep the boot on.
 It doesn’t look particularly attractive but it is going to be functional.
 The bad thing is that you have to retape them every week.
 Also, a sticky residue might be left on the boot.

 - Secondly, what a lot of players actually do and is wear special socks underneath your actual socks.
-Socks like TapeDesign or the more recognizable Trusox.
+Grip Socks like TapeDesign or the more recognizable Trusox.
 They also have anti-slip pads and when you put them inside the boot it stops your foot from moving around.
-So if you wearing laceless boots it can make it a lot harder to get the boots on but if you do get them on then they are going to not slide around so much so that’s a real benefit for prevention of blisters and others.
+So if you wear laceless boots, it can make it a lot harder to get the boots on but if you do get them on then they are going to not slide around so much so that’s a real benefit for the prevention of blisters and others.

 - Wear an insole like Storelli Sports Speed Grip insole could also be a solution.
 So you take out the insole that’s already inside your boot and you slide this one in instead.
 It’s going to give you an extra kind of fit around the heel and this is designed to prevent your foot from slipping and sliding around so much.
 You can in fact combine this and a pair of anti-grip socks if you want.
 That should really cut down the slippage that you get from the unfitting laceless soccer cleats.